Star New York Times reporter suspended for alleged sexual misconduct

 Thrush's longtime Beltway chronicling has made him a fixture on cable news over the years, but his coverage of the Trump White House has elevated him to new heights.
 Last year, "Saturday Night Live" depicted him in multiple sketches.
 And earlier this year, Thrush signed a deal with MSNBC to become a contributor there.

 A spokesperson for MSNBC said Monday that the network is awaiting the outcome of the Times' investigation into Thrush, and that he "currently has no scheduled appearances" on the network.
-Random House, which is slated to publish the book by Thrush and Haberman, has not responded to requests for comment.
+Theresa Zoro, a spokeswoman for Random House, which is slated to publish the book by Thrush and Haberman, told CNN, "This matter recently came to our attention and we are looking at it closely and seriously."

+In an email to staff on Monday, Times executive editor Dean Baquet called the allegations against Thrush "troubling."

+"The alleged behavior described in the [Vox] piece is clearly not in keeping with the values we expect from Times employees," Baquet wrote.
+"We plan a thorough investigation and while it is ongoing, Glenn will be placed on suspension."

 In an email to CNN, Thrush said of the allegations against him: